Dog Stool Eating Deterrent. A Helpful Guide.

 Poop eating is actually gross to us humans.
 Imagining it will make you want to puke but unfortunately, it might be your dog’s favorite snack.
 Furthermore, your dog is likely to touch or lick you after dining on poop.
 It cannot be more disgusting than this, right?
-Well, imagine your dog kissing you upon coming home only to feel the stench of his or any other animals poop.
+Well, imagine your dog kissing you upon coming home only to feel the stench of his or any other animal poop.
 Therefore, it is important to stop him from stool eating as soon as you observe the behavior.

+Dog stool eating deterrent.
 It is an embarrassing behavior

 Not only is stool eating gross but also embarrassing.
 Domestication has made it possible for us to live with our dogs under the same roof.
 This means that we come up with ground rules in order for us to co-exist peacefully.
 However, we live in the same house and share most of the space at home.
 It would be so embarrassing for your dog to walk up to the cat litter and eat poop while you have guests.